aaron-kristopher/School-Notes-2nd-Year/JRIZAL/19th Century.md

 7. Ventura de los Reyes, a rich merchant from Manila was chosen to represent the colony.

-8. Ferdinand VII assumed power after the French withdrew from spain.
+8. Ferdinand VII assumed power after the French withdrew from Spain.
 He abolished the Cortes.

 9. March 9, 1820 Rebellion forced Ferdinand to restore the Cadiz Constitution of 1812.